|Business Rating:||4.4 / 5|

 The rewards rate also favors big expenses by allotting a 1.5 bonus rate to purchases of $5,000 or higher (up to 1 million additional points per year).
-You earn 2 points per dollar spent on travel through the American Express Travel website.
+You earn 5 points per dollar spent on flights and prepaid hotels through the American Express Travel website.
 General purchases earn 1 point per dollar spent.

 Bottom line: For a business that doesn’t make big purchases and spend a lot on business travel, this probably is not the optimal business rewards card.

 Rewards targeted to travelers and big spenders